Indoor Mini Golf Course.

 The highlight is getting to send your ball through the water wheel.

-Check out some of Puttsie’s cool tips for The Chasm mini golf course below:
+Check out our cool tips for The Burrow's mini golf course below:

 - Hole 1: Play it off the left wall to get it around the corner, and then take it easy up the slope